smcclab/nime25/index.md

 **Canberra** is a small but culturally energetic city holding many of Australia’s cultural institutions.
 The ANU has a history of engagement with electronic and computer art and music through scholarship, artistic fellowships, and education.
 The ANU is active in addressing important social issues in Australia such as a commitment to below zero carbon usage and engagement with and celebration of First Nations people.

+## Inclusion and Accessibility at NIME

 In addition to showcasing the best of international NIME-related research, scholarship and artistic investigation, NIME2025 will continue building a strong and inclusive scholarly computer music and art community in Australia.
-This is particularly important for supporting Australian and New Zealand researchers and artists who are young/emerging, historically disadvantaged, have a disability, are First Nations people or who simply work outside of academia and mainstream institutions.
+This is particularly important for supporting Australian and New Zealand researchers and artists who are young/emerging, historically disadvantaged, are Deaf, have a disability, are First Nations people or who simply work outside of academia and mainstream institutions.

+We note that NIME submissions (papers, music, workshops) are subject to the [NIME Principles & Code of Practice on Ethical Research](https://nime.org/ethics/) and we ask all submitters to consider accessibility implications that may be relevant to their proposals.
+We welcome conversations regarding accessibility potential of submissions and look to ways to promote embedded accessibility in all that we do.